We Tried Justin Bieber’s New Weed, Peaches -- Here’s Our Full Review

 As soon as I heard the line “I got my peaches out in Georgia/ I get my weed from California,” I knew Justin Bieber would be debuting a weed line.
 I even had a few guesses about the name.
 Of course, I didn’t know know.
 But I’ve been around the legal weed industry long enough to recognize a good marketing opportunity when I hear it.

-So I was unsuprised when I heard the Biebs dropped a line of pre-rolls and I was even less surprised to hear that it would be called “Peaches.”
-The least surprisingly of all?
-My editor hitting me on Slack 12 seconds after the news broke to say, “We need to try these ASAP.”
+So I was not surprised when I heard the Biebs dropped a line of pre-rolls and I was even less surprised to hear that it would be called “Peaches.”
+The least surprising of all?
+My editor hitting me up on Slack 12 seconds after the news broke to say, “We need to try these ASAP.”

 So I did!
 Check my full review below.